 Gibralfaro Castle and the Alcazaba

 The first visit of the day is to Gibralfaro Castle and the Alcazaba.
-They are close to the Pedregalejo beach, but without a doubt, you have to go by car or public transport because the climb up to the Castle is quite long and steep.
+They are close to Pedregalejo beach, but you have to go by car or public transport without a doubt because the climb up to the Castle is quite long and steep.

-Each monument has a different access so you can buy a ticket for each monument or one for both.
+Each monument has different access to buy a ticket for each monument or one for both.

-What is worthwhile about the Castle, without a doubt, are the views it has of the city of Malaga and its beaches that clearly dominate the view of the entire area.
+Without a doubt, what is worthwhile about the Castle is its views of the city of Malaga and its beaches that clearly dominate the view of the entire area.

 It is quite well preserved, although, in some remodeling works, they have not respected the antiquity of the monument, and they look very modern.
 But overall it is very good.
 It has a bar with a terrace inside and toilets.

 We leave the Castle and visit the Alcazaba, which is a fortress Palace of the Muslim era.
 Be sure to visit the Roman theater at the foot of the Alcazaba.

 Address: Camino de Gibralfaro, 11